Datafyde/Power-BI-Guided-Project-Data-Titans/README.md

 - Are there any seasonal sales patterns for specific drugs or ATC categories?
 - What time of the day has the highest sales?

-## Define the metrics and key performance indicators (KPIs) that will help answer the business questions.
+## Define the metrics and Key Performance Indicators (KPIs) that will help answer the business questions.
 Example metrics include:
 - Total sales revenue
 - Quantity sold by drug or ATC category